Jacqueline-Wen/cs6120-AdvCompilers-Tasks/Task12-dynamic-compilers/discussion_post.md

 [Source code URL](https://github.com/Jacqueline-Wen/cs6120-AdvCompilers-Tasks/tree/main/Task12-dynamic-compilers)

 ## Tracing
+Admittedly, we wrote a more basic version of tracing.
+For our trace, we stopped tracing after 10 instructions.
+After rebuilding the control flow with guards and reconstructing function calling and returning, we wrapped our execution in a specualtive region, and our program returns "trace_success" if all guards hold, but returns "guard_failed" if there was a deviation from the expected path.

 ## Testing
 We evaluated our trace program on three tests: a custom `sum_loop` bril program and two existing benchmarks from the `core` folder in `bril/benchmarks`: `armstrong` and `sum-divisors`.
 Our created `sum_loop` program takes an input n and computes the sum of integers from 1 to n - 1.
 This gives us a simple, loop-heavy test.